M4lyuk/lnir947/README.md

 + living in israel.
 - 16 years old
 !
-Interested in Python, C#, Pen-Testing and Malware-Development ! and any other sruff connected with computers.
+Interested in Python, C#, Pen-Testing and Malware-Development ! and any other stuff connected with computers.
 ```
 ------
 ## How to reach me